 Making lasooni palak

-- allow boiling for 2 minutes or until palak blanches well. drain off the palak and drop into ice-cold water. this helps to retain the green color of palak.
+- allow boiling for 2 minutes or until palak blanches well. drain off the palak and drop it into ice-cold water. this helps to retain the green color of palak.

 - Remove water and transfer the blanched palak into the blender.
 Also add coriander leaves, ginger, garlic, and green chili.
 Without adding any water grind it into a smooth paste.
 Keep aside.